amitu/dotfiles/README.md

 Buffer mode: @foo will search for all buffers that contain foo.

-C-x s: Search in different files.
+Super-g, C-x s: Search in different files.

 C-x S: find files.